 The Basics of SEER and SEER 2

-SEER, short for seasonal energy efficiency ratio, is the traditional metric utilized to assess the cooling efficiency of air conditioning units.
-The higher the SEER rating, the more energy efficient the system and the less the operating expenditures.
-SEER is determined by dividing the cooling output during a typical cooling season—measured in British thermal units, or BTUs—by the energy consumed in the process as measured in watt-hours.
-These calculations are generated under precise test conditions to establish consistency.
+SEER is calculated by dividing the cooling output during a typical cooling season—measured in British thermal units, or BTUs—by the energy consumed in the process as measured in watt-hours.
+These computations are created under precise test conditions to guarantee consistency.

 New SEER Rating Standards for 2023